andywarhol/challengeMAY/README.md

 # PokeApi SOAP API

 Run mvn clean install for auto generated classes to create themselves :)
-Enviroment variables needed, make sure to set them up before running it or you will encounter errors.
+Enviroment variables needed in app properties for db setup, make sure to set them up before running it or you will encounter errors.